talorlik/ldap-2fa-on-k8s/application/PRD-DOMAIN.md

 # DOMAIN SETUP AND LINKING TO ALB AND LDAP

+> [!NOTE]
+>
-> **Note**: This document describes creating Route53 hosted zone and ACM certificate resources via Terraform.
-However, the current implementation in `main.tf` uses **data sources** to reference existing resources instead of creating them.
-The Route53 module (`modules/route53/`) exists but is commented out.
-If you want to create these resources via Terraform, uncomment the module and update the code accordingly.
+> This document describes creating Route53 hosted zone and ACM
+> certificate resources via Terraform.
+However, the current implementation in
+> `main.tf` uses **data sources** to reference existing resources instead of
+> creating them.
+The Route53 module (`modules/route53/`) exists but is commented
+> out.
+If you want to create these resources via Terraform, uncomment the module
+> and update the code accordingly.

 There are three separate pieces: